 Experienced management team.
 We have an experienced and skilled management team with a long track record of driving growth through organic expansion and selective acquisitions.
 The members of our management team have strong relationships in the oil and gas industry and have operated through numerous commodity price cycles throughout our areas of operations.
-Members of our management team have spent a significant portion of their respective careers at highly regarded energy and manufacturing companies, such as Exterran Holdings, and have accumulated an average of years of industry experience.
+Members of our management team have spent a significant portion of their respective careers at highly regarded energy and manufacturing companies, such as Exterran Holdings, and have accumulated an average of over 25 years of industry experience.

 Well-balanced capital structure with sufficient liquidity.
 We intend to maintain a capital structure with an appropriate amount of leverage and the financial flexibility to invest in our operations and pursue attractive growth opportunities that we believe will increase the overall earnings and cash flow generated by our business.
-As of December 31, 2014, on a pro forma basis after giving effect to the spin-off, we would have had access to \$\text{million of available borrowings under our debt agreements.} In addition, as of December 31, 2014, we would have had approximately \$39.4 million of cash and cash equivalents on hand on a pro forma basis.
+As of June 30, 2015, on a pro forma basis after giving effect to the spin-off, the related financing transactions and approximately \$91.4 million of outstandir letters of credit, we would have had access to approximately \$281.8 million of available borrowings under our new credit facility.
+In addition, as of June 30, 2015, we would have had approximately \$23.0 million of cash and cash equivalents on hand on a pro forma basis.